coderefinery/jupyter/content/index.rst

 Introduction to Jupyter and JupyterLab
 ======================================

-This is a lesson on Jupyter Notebooks and the JupyterLab interface.

 The goal of this lesson is to teach learners the user interface of JupyterLab, how Jupyter notebooks work, and what some common and powerful usecases are.